Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - Enhanced search capability that transforms user queries into legal language for better semantic search
 - Token counting and cost calculation for each query
 - Bylaw status filtering allowing users to search specifically for active or inactive bylaws
+- Query logging system that records all user queries, transformed queries, retrieved bylaws, timing metrics, and responses to a JSON file for analysis
 - Optimized vector search with direct filtering for bylaw status (active/inactive)
 - Specialized prompt template for inactive bylaws that clearly identifies them as no longer in effect and explains why
 - Metadata preservation for inactive bylaws to explain their non-active status via the "whyNotActive" field